-- Consult with Preceptor about draft Matrix and Position Description - At least 1-2 weeks prior to submittal of the application, bring a draft of the Application and Learning Contract - minimally this must include a draft Position Description and draft Matrix - to Field Experience Coordinator for discussion and fine-tuning. - Consult with Faculty Advisor. - Be prepared to complete off-campus activities, travel, and/or Human Subjects authorization protocols, as necessary.
+- Consult with Preceptor about draft Matrix and Position Description - At least 1-2 weeks prior to submission of the application, bring a draft of the Application and Learning Contract minimally this must include a draft Position Description and draft Matrix to Field Experience Coordinator for discussion and fine-tuning. - Consult with Faculty Advisor for feedback. - Be prepared to complete international travel, and/or Human Subjects authorization protocols, as necessary.

-Step 7: Signatures and Submittal
+Step 7: Signatures and Submission